Top-down space survival sandbox

 Fresh collapse.
 Short trust.
 Local power.

-That keeps the world grounded in practical pressures: fuel, ammunition, repair parts, cargo, and movement matter because the old network is still visible, still valuable, and no longer dependable.
+You are entering a salvage economy where fuel, ammunition, repair parts, cargo, and movement matter because the old network is still visible, still valuable, and no longer dependable.

 Broken gates